Skip to main content

 Scenario 1: Landlord Move-In Inspection

 A property manager photographs every room before tenants move in.
 Stamping each photo with the inspection date creates a visual record that holds up if disputes arise about pre-existing damage.
-No app to install on the company phone — just open the browser, stamp, and save.
+No app to install on the company phone.
+Just open the browser, stamp, and save.

 Scenario 2: Remote Worker Daily Stand-Up

 A remote team member photographs their whiteboard notes after a planning session and timestamps the image.
-Shared in Slack, the stamped photo tells the whole team exactly when the plan was captured — no one has to ask "Is this today's board?"
+Shared in Slack, the stamped photo tells the whole team exactly when the plan was captured.
+No one has to ask "Is this today's board?"

 Scenario 3: Freelance Photographer Proof of Delivery